fau-is/IntroCS/Section1/Examples/Calculator/README.md

   - CS50's training wheels is imported to make your life a little easier in the beginning.

   ### Prototypes
-  You need to use function prototypes, if you want
+  You need to use function prototypes, if you want to have your main function on top of the program; at least relatively.

+  In calculator.c, we using functions to calculate our results.
+And, we are using a dedicated print function.